Ladleon/new-member-training/README.md

 ## Making a new branch
 To make a new branch called `script-fixes` with PowerShell, type:
-`git branch script-fixes`
+`git branch script-fixes`.
 Then you can check on the status of your branches by typing: `git branch`.
+Switch over to `script-fixes` by typing: `git checkout script-fixes`.

 Edit line 6 in `class_button.txt` as such:
 ```